 As we grow older, we experience an increasing number of major life changes, including career changes and retirement, children leaving home, the loss of loved ones, and many physical changes.
 How we handle and grow from these changes is the key to staying healthy.
 These tips can help you maintain your physical and emotional health and live life to the fullest, whatever your age.

 Staying fit and healthy does not have to be boring.
 Life is meant to be an adventure and staying in shape can reflect your overall spirit of adventure.
 There are so many choices that you can make to live an amazing adventure.
-Do you love to travel and do yoga?
+Do you love to do yoga?
 Go on a yoga tour or sign up for a special themed 5K run enhanced with music and a light show.
 The key to a successful fitness routine is that is it does not become “routine”.

 Try something new